seanburlington/vagrant-rpmbuild/README.md

 This project is intended as documentation of how to setup this build environment, and as a starting point for further customisation, I'm sure it isn't perfect.

-I've tried to group the code logically, there are 4 modulea
+I've tried to group the code logically, there are 4 modules

 <dl>
   <dt>base</dt>